mdn/content/files/en-us/web/api/datatransfer/types/index.md

 ## Value

 An array of the data formats used in the drag operation.
-Each format is
+Each format is a string.
-{{domxref("DOMString","string")}}.
 If the drag operation included no data, this list will be empty.
 If any files are included in the drag operation, then one of the types will be the string `Files`.